20tab/UnrealEnginePython/README.md

 The plugin automatically adds an actor class (PyActor), a pawn class (PyPawn) and a component class (PythonComponent).

 They are available in your editor once you load the plugin.
-In the development menu, you get access to the 'PythonConsole' too (you can use it to trigger python commands directly frm the editor)
+In the development menu, you get access to the 'PythonConsole' too (you can use it to trigger python commands directly from the editor)

 All of the exposed engine features are under the 'unreal_engine' virtual module (it is completely coded in c into the plugin, so do not expect to run 'import unreal_engine' from a standard python shell)